TheThingsNetwork/docs/_archives/refactor/arduino/_usage.md

 }
 ```

 The actual streams you'd pass to `ttn.init()` depend on the board you use and the Serial Port you connected a LoRaWAN module to.
-For The Things Uno and Node use the Serial Ports and baud rates from the template.
+For The Things Uno and Node use the Serial Ports and baud rates shown here.

 ## Activate